 ALL STARS is proud to be the North-Georgia location for master classes with World Famous Valery Lantratov.

-• ALL STARS dancers can register for classes at the front desk.
+• ALL STARS dancers can register via the online portal or at the front desk.

 Valery Lantratov is a moscow-born principal ballet dancer with the Moscow Stanislavsky and Kremlin ballets and general director of the Russian National Ballet Foundation.